 Commonly referred to as a wisdom tooth, the last molar has always been a source of much discomfort.
 Around the world and across all cultures there has always been some interesting reference to it.
-In English the connotation seems to be with its late appearance —much later than the other teeth and at an age where we would like to think of ourselves as a lot wiser.
+In western societies, the connotation seems to be with its late appearance - much later than the other teeth and at an age where we would like to think of ourselves as a lot wiser.

-In Turkey it is known as 'the 20th year tooth'; in Japan as 'unknown to the parents', from the idea that it erupts after a child has moved away; and as 'love teeth' in Korea, it refers to the pain of first love.
+In Turkey, a wisdom tooth is known as 'the 20th year tooth'.
+In Japan as 'unknown to the parents', from the idea that it erupts after a child has moved away.
+In Korea, they refer to the pain of first love and are known as 'love teeth'.
 Whichever way you refer to them, these teeth are known for their hidden troubles.
-Possibly because it is one of the last developments we have before reaching adulthood, maybe it is fitting that it is such a great pain.
+Possibly because it is one of the last developments we have before reaching adulthood, the great pain signifies the change of life awaiting us.

 Why are they such a problem?